harplife/zettelkasten/opengl_code_guide.md

 	- A context must only be made current on a single thread at a time, and each thread can have only a single current context at a time.
 Making a context current detaches any previously current context on the calling thread.
 	- When moving a context between threads, it must be detached on the old thread before making it current on the new one.
 	- By default, making a context non-current implicitly forces a pipeline flush.
+	- Specifying a window without a context will generate a `GLFW_NO_WINDOW_CONTEXT` error.
 	-